|MAN A95 (Euro 6) – 3-Door Batch

 Contract PT342 (Procurement of 3-Door Euro 6 Double Deck Diesel Buses) was put up by the Land Transport Authority (LTA) on 15 May 2018 and awarded on 25 April 2019.
 Alexander Dennis and ST Engineering Land Systems would deliver 50 buses each, namely the Alexander Dennis Enviro500 and the MAN A95 (Euro 6).

 Tender specifications for the three-door double-deck bus call for one entrance and two exit doors and the rearmost exit door must be behind the rear axle.
 In addition, the bus has two staircases and built in a low-floor design.
 Buses are also limited to a maximum length of 12.5 metres.
-These buses are also Euro 6 (or Euro VI)-compliant, representing the latest emission standards which came into effect since 1 January 2018 for all new diesel vehicles registered in Singapore.
+These buses are also Euro 6 (or Euro VI)-compliant, representing the latest emission standards which came into effect on 1 January 2018 for all new diesel vehicles registered in Singapore.

 The second staircase of the 3-door MAN A95 is located on the right side of the bus, with side- and rear-facing seats on the upper deck to accommodate a raised lower deck ceiling near the exit door.
 The rear overhang has also been lengthened by 0.5 metres to accommodate the third door, which is an outward-sliding single-leaf door.
 The existing wheelbase remains identical to the 12-metre MAN A95; in contrast, the wheelbase of the 12.8-metre MAN A95 (3-Door) Concept Bus was manually extended by welding extension bars in the middle.